 A record of sound judgements?
 Hardly.
 Sullivan doesn’t seem to arrive at sound judgements.
-He starts from personal preferences, then shores them up with a display of florid stylistics which every writer must admire, but before which every reasonable citizen must cringe.
+He starts from personal preferences, then shores them up with a display of florid verbosity which every writer must admire, but before which every reasonable citizen must cringe.
 Regrettably, he has his fans and some are notable, such as Ross Douthat, who meditates on Sullivan’s recent abysmal performance at length in a recent Times column, and, alas, falls under Sullivan’s musical spell.

 Take this selection of Sullivaniana that Douthat favored enough to quote: